mparayil/great_exp_workflow/README.md

 ## Introduction

-The purpose of this workflow is step through the project structure & setup needed to standup great_expectations as a data monitoring tool while for any use case.
+The purpose of this workflow is step through the project structure & setup needed to stand up great_expectations as a data monitoring tool for any use case.
 Great Expectations is an open source library that sets up pipeline tests against batches of data using codified expectations of data behavior.
 Once locally tested and running, the workflow is deployed in Airflow via Astronomer to be scheduled on a regular cadence.
 For the purposes of this documentation, installation of
 Great Expectations and Airflow will not be covered here.